-Astilbes range in height from ten inch tall groundcover types such as the late blooming Pumila to the 5-6 foot tall background astilbe, 'Superba', with its purple scapes and fast moving feet.
+Astilbes range in height from ten inch tall groundcover types such as the late blooming Pumila to the 3-4 foot tall Purpurkerze (aka Purple Candles), or to the 5 foot tall background astilbe 'Superba', with its purple scapes and fast moving feet.
 They all prefer compost-rich, moist soil and partial shade but will tolerate full sun here in Vermont given adequate rain or supplemental watering.

 Several years ago we did a couple experimental plantings, one in an area known to flood for well over a month straight in the spring and the other adjacent to a vernal pond in an area that was quite damp all summer.
 In both instances what some might call "neglectful planting" resulted in waves of colorful bloom that only gets better each year.